jrvanderdoes/purify/paper.md

 A primary function in `Purify` is `resample_function()`, with four available resampling methods:

 1. `Simple`: Standard permutation of predictor variables without additional structure.
-2. `Stratify`: Resampling within specified strata to maintain group structure.
+2. `Stratify`: Resampling within specified strata to maintain group structure or change sampling when known inbalances exist.
 3. `Sliding`: Applying a sliding window to generate resamples over time-ordered data.
 4. `Segment`: Dividing data into segments and resampling within each.